-We applied ModMap on case-control gene expression data of non-small cell lung cancer (NSCLC) to reveal differential correlation among highly correlated gene modules.
-The contribution of this part is twofold.
-First, we show that differential correlation among gene modules is reproducible in cross-validation tests.
+We applied ModMap on case-control gene expression data of NSCLC to reveal DC among highly correlated gene modules.
+The contribution of this part is two fold.
+First, we show that DC among gene modules is reproducible in cross-validation tests.
 Second, we analyze the map of DC patterns between gene modules discovered by ModMap.

-Given a dataset of gene expression profiles from cases and controls, we used the method of (23) to compute two scores for each gene pair: the consistent correlation (CC) score, which is positive if the gene pair is consistently correlated across phenotypes, and the differential correlation (DC) score, which is positive if the correlation difference between the cases and controls is higher than expected by chance.
+Given a data set of gene expression profiles from cases and controls, we used the method of (24) to compute two scores for each gene pair: the CC score, which is positive if the gene pair is consistently correlated across phenotypes, and the DC score, which is positive if the correlation difference between the cases and controls is higher than expected by chance.
 These scores were then used as edge weights in networks H and G, respectively, on which a module map was learned.
-The methodology was evaluated using cross validation: Given a module map constructed on a set of profiles (the training set) and a disjoint set of samples (the test set), the quality of the predicted map was evaluated on the test set by comparing the DC of links and of non-links using Wilcoxon rank-sum test, where the null hypothesis is that there is no difference in DC between links and non-links.
+The methodology was evaluated using cross-validation: given a module map constructed on a set of profiles (the 'training set') and a disjoint set of samples (the 'test set'), the quality of the predicted map was evaluated on the test set by comparing the DC of links and of non-links using Wilcoxon rank-sum test, where the null hypothesis is that there is no difference in DC between links and non-links.
 This measure is parameter-free and reflects all DC changes.

 We tested several variants of the algorithm using 2-fold cross-validation.
-The maps produced by the local improver received low p-values, but suffered from low coverage.
-For example, for the MBC-DICER initiator, the local improver achieved a p-value of 4.43E-4, but the map covered only 197 genes.
-In contrast, when applying ModMap (i.e., MBC-DICER with the global improver), the map covered 1289 genes, with p-value of 1.54E-10.
-Supplementary Text contains further results of testing different parameters of the global improver, as well as tests on Alzheimer's disease (55), which got similar cross validation results.
-The full results are shown in Supplementary Table 11 for lung cancer and in Supplementary Table 12 for Alzehimer's disease.
-Taken together, ModMap produces large maps that are robust when tested on independent datasets.
+The maps produced by the local improver received low P-values but suffered from low coverage.
+For example, for the MBC-DICER initiator, the local improver achieved a P-value of 4.43E-4, but the map covered only 197 genes.
+In contrast, when applying ModMap (i.e. MBC-DICER with the global improver), the map covered 1289 genes, with P-value of 1.54E-10.
+Supplementary Text contains further results of testing different parameters of the global improver and tests on Alzheimer's disease (54), which got similar cross-validation results.
+The full results are shown in Supplementary Table S11 for lung cancer and in Supplementary Table S12 for Alzehimer's disease.
+Taken together, ModMap produces large maps that are robust when tested on independent data sets.